cloudbrex/cp-wpbootstrap-file/README.md

-# copy file from src to dest
+# copy run script and set to run @reboot

 Install ansible